 Android 13 Device List – Samsung

-Talking about flagships, the Galaxy S20 and Note 20 series devices will get the Android 13-based One UI 5.0 as their last major update, at the same time, the affordable models of the Galaxy Note 10 and S10 series are also eligible for the same treatment that are Galaxy Note 10 Lite and Galaxy S10 Lite.
+Talking about flagships, the Galaxy S20 and Note 20 series devices started to get the Android 13-based One UI 5.0 as their last major update, at the same time, the affordable models of the Galaxy Note 10 and S10 series are also eligible for the same treatment that are Galaxy Note 10 Lite and Galaxy S10 Lite.

 In addition to flagships, the Galaxy A51 and Galaxy A71 devices will also be having their third and last OS upgrade in the form of Android 13.
 Phones and tablets launched in/after 2021 will surely receive the major One UI 5.0 software, as Samsung offers at least 2 OS versions to every model.